Bevry, which means to liberate in Afrikaans, is an initiative to see everyone enabled to do what they love, share it with the world, and live well.

 This is a manifesto for Bevry to set its distinction and direction, and not for its members.

-Bevry is a cooperative dedicated to seeing everyone enabled to do what they love, share it with the world, and live well.
+Bevry’s mission is to see everyone enabled to do what they love, share it with the world, and live well.
 This mission requires a culture that is willing to grow beyond ourselves, and these pillars are necessary:

-#projects to improve the rules that we play life by.
+Products to that improve on the rules that we play life by (product = sustainable project).